russpowers/nim-atom/README.md

 Use `F5` to build and run the current file or its project.
 If the build fails, it will not try to run anything.
 Be sure you set up the `Run Command` first!

 These commands can work on individual files or projects.
 If you are editing a file that's not in a project, these commands will just build/run that file.
 If it is part of a project, these commands will build/run the project root file.

+Update 4/10/18: Atom has updated the UI for its linter, and it's terrible.
+Template trace messages sometimes appear out of order now, not sure exactly what's going on.

 ## Notes
 Sometimes the nim compiler or nimsuggest crashes, and you'll see the error notification.
 It's not a big deal, and nimsuggest will auto-restart.
 You can view full error dumps in the developer tools console (`Ctrl`-`Alt`-`i` or `Ctrl`-`Shift`-`i`).
 This can be annoying when doing on-the-fly error checking, so it is disabled by default.